-I am a PhD candidate at the University of Amsterdam, interested in type theory, category theory, higher-order logic, and constructive mathematics.
+I am a PhD candidate at the University of Amsterdam and interested in type theory and category theory.

 I am a PhD candidate at the University of Amsterdam, part of the Institute for Logic, Language, and Computation, and member of the Mathematical and Computational Logic Unit.
 My supervisors are Benno van den Berg and Herman Geuvers.